SublimeText/TrailingSpaces/README.md

 { "keys": ["ctrl+shift+t"], "command": "delete_trailing_spaces" }
 ```

-With this setting, pressing Ctrl + Shift + t will delete all trailing spaces at once in the current file!
+With this setting, pressing <kbd>Ctrl + Shift + t</kbd> will delete all trailing spaces at once in the current file!

 ## Options